fenago/gitlab-advanced/md/lab1_gitlab_cicd.md

-## Lab: Advanced GitLab CI/CD Techniques
+## Lab 1: Advanced GitLab CI/CD Techniques

 In this lab, we will create Gitlab account, run Gitlab runner instance locally and create and run GitLab CI/CD pipeline.

-### Lab: Using SSH keys with GitLab private repositories
+### Task: Using SSH keys with GitLab private repositories

-This lab is going to teach you a little bit about how Git works.
-It walks you through the steps of creating your own project, editing a file, and committing changes to a Git repository from the command line.
+This task walks you through the steps of creating your own project, editing a file, and committing changes to a Git repository from the command line.

 When you're done, you'll have a project where you can practice using